Student Profiles

 Research Interests: Colonial Latin America / Modern Latin America / Indigenous History / Popular politics / Frontiers.

-Research interests include foreign policy, nuclear security in the Global South, security policy and militarization in Latin America.
-Before coming to Princeton, she was Director of Analysis of Geopolitical Transformations at the Secretariat of Strategic Affairs of Argentina where she conducted research and high-level advising on Argentinian…
+Research Interests: Foreign policy, nuclear security in the Global South, security policy and militarization in Latin America.
+Before coming to Princeton, she was Director of Analysis of Geopolitical Transformations at the Secretariat of Strategic Affairs of Argentina where she conducted research and high-level advising on Argentinian foreign…

 Research Interests: Social movements, migration, and regime types in Eastern Europe and Eurasia, and Cuba.